Lots of mothers breastfeed successfully during pregnancy. But you may notice some changes. These are normal.

 Taking care of yourself

-It will be important to make sure you take good care of yourself.
+It is important to take good care of yourself.
 Eat well and rest whenever you can.
-This isn’t always easy when you have a young child, so ask for help from friends and family.
+This is not always easy when you have a young child, so ask for help from friends and family.

 Get support